UPHOLSTERY INSTRUCTION: CONSTRUCT AND PAD AN OTTOMAN FRAME. INSTALL JUTE WEBBING

 - MAKING OF THE FRAME.

-- Installing jute webbing on top (done the same way as applying webbing for coil springs under sofas and chairs)
+- Installing jute webbing on top (done the same way as applying webbing for coil springs under sofas and chairs) or you can make a plywood top or cover with a STURDY fabric.

 - Padding frame